.jpg)

 This story has been in July 2008 issue of Louisiana Road Trips Magazine and in the Winter 2008 issue of The Minute Magazine

 Well it is official I am now a Blogger!
 No not a jogger a Blogger!
 I do wish it burned more calories; but like everything else that I do it requires sitting at the computer.
 My friend Jackie Lewis introduced me to this concept and at first I thought this will be something handy.
-Little did I know that it would turn into one Blog after another.
+Little did I know that it would turn into one Blog a

 My first thought was since I am involved in putting on so many events in Minden that one for that would be good.
 I also wanted a place to share my past stories that I have written and post pictures to go with it.
 Some of you may not know what a Blog is.
 It is sort of like a web site but you can do it yourself and you can do it very quickly.
 You can have one up and going in about 5 minutes!
 There are lots of places to do one; I myself use the Google Blog spot.
 If you like scrap-booking; which I do you will love to Blog.
 It is just like an online scrapbook that you can share with your family and friends and the rest of the world if you so desire.
 They give you the steps to do it and you go from there.
 You can upload pictures and even video clips and music.
 It is really something and it is all FREE!
 That is the best part about it, the FREE part.